latonis/email-headers-highlight/README.md

 The extension will work with both light and dark themes.

-All of the color settings can be customized in the VS Code settings.
+All of the color settings can be customized in VS Code settings.
 The following is an example if you wish to change the default color settings:

 ```json
 {